pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 ('Tron');
 ```

-Remember, you can use the `up` arrow to scroll to previous commands to rerun a command.
+Remember, you can use the `up` arrow in the Terminal to scroll to previous commands to easily rerun a command.

 ```SQL
 SELECT * FROM dvds;